YigitAlpYildirim/Coursify/README.md

 - **Advanced Media Uploads & Processing:**
   - **UploadThing:** Used for secure and scalable file uploads.
 Upload operations are handled directly from the client to UploadThing's servers, reducing the load on our own backend.
   - **Mux Video Streaming:** Uploaded videos are processed through the Mux platform.
 Mux provides **adaptive bitrate streaming** (ABR) technology, which adjusts to different internet speeds to ensure a seamless viewing experience for every user.
-- **Payment & Revenue Management with Stripe:** Course sales are managed via the Stripe API.
-Post-payment operations are handled asynchronously through Stripe Webhooks, increasing the system's resilience.

 ### 👨‍🎓 Student Experience